oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Transistor_Array/ULN2803A/README.md

 NO IMAGE
-# SZKTRANSISTORARRAYULN283A > ULN2803A
+# SZKTRANSISTORARRAYULN283A > Transistor_Array : ULN2803A

 - ID: SYMBOL-kicad-kicad-symbols-Transistor_Array-ULN2803A
 - Hex ID: SZKTRANSISTORARRAYULN283A
-- Name: ULN2803A
+- Name: Transistor_Array : ULN2803A
-- Description: ULN2803A
+- Description: Transistor_Array : ULN2803A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_Array-ULN2803A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_Array-ULN2803A)
 - Short Link: [http://oom.lt/SZKTRANSISTORARRAYULN283A](http://oom.lt/SZKTRANSISTORARRAYULN283A)